 Faizah Nawaz

 Faizah is a dedicated Muslim woman of South Asian heritage with a deep passion for child development and psychotherapy.
 With a masters degree in Early Child Development from UCL and the Anna Freud Centre, she has extensive experience working with children in both educational and clinical settings.
+She is currently on a 4-year NHS doctoral training with IPCAPA to become a fully qualified Child & Adolescent Psychotherapist.
 This, coupled with her work at the Tavistock & Portman NHS Foundation Trust, has resulted in rich connections between her theoretical understanding and clinical work.

 Faizah’s blend of cultural insight and professional expertise allows her to create a safe and nurturing therapeutic environment for young minds.